Qiskit/qiskit-metapackage/docs/faq.rst

 virtual environment, you can follow the
 `installation steps <https://qiskit.org/documentation/install.html#install>`__.

-The error is caused when trying to import the Qiskit package in an environment where Qiskit is not installed.
+This error is caused when trying to import the Qiskit package in an environment where Qiskit is not installed.
 If you launched Jupyter Notebook from the Anaconda-Navigator, it is possible that Jupyter Notebook is running in the base (root) environment, instead of in your virtual